DASnoeken/Multi-threaded_Mathproblem/README.md

 Note: when using the -O3 tag on the compiler, I can get all numbers from 11 to 100,000,000 in 0.5s.
 On a single thread, it takes about
 3s when the -O3 tag is used.

-Also note that maximum hardware_concurrency heats up your CPU as it takes 100% of its capacity.
-My CPU can reach 95 degrees Celcius when 12 threads are used, it is rated for 100 degrees.

 The program takes 3 optional arguments.
 The first is the lower bound of the interval you want to check.
 The second is the upper bound of this interval and the third is a threshold value you want to look for, this is the minimum number of steps a certain number needs to be included in your final result.